azurecitadel/azurecitadel.github.io/workshops/terraform/lab8.md

 }
 ```

-Note that the exported attributes of the azurerm_kubernetes_cluster are now being used by this provider, which also introduces an implicit dependency.
+Note that the exported attributes of the azurerm_kubernetes_cluster are now being used by this Provider, which also introduces an implicit dependency.

 * Append the main.tf with the following resource type block: